-- The quality of the data input
+3. The quality of the data input.

 For example, a high-accuracy, low-speed analysis might start with a massive set of boxes and apply rules that sort through them, looking for possible hits.
 Lower-accuracy rapid analysis might take a grid and analyze each section for the presence of each class in the model.
-Regardless of the processes you intend to employ, your goal for your application will determine the probability you require at output.
+Regardless of the processes you intend to employ, your goal for your application will determine the probability you require at the output.

 The bottom line is understanding the hardware or type of embedded device as well as your use case goals are important to set up your development cycle for success.
-Knowing your options is the first step towards finding the ideal implementation.
+Knowing your options is the first step toward finding the ideal implementation.

 Facial recognition and facial detection have some similarities, especially on the technical side, but they're different in terms of utility.
 Make sure you know the difference when looking at object detection platforms or models:

-- Facial recognition identifies people based on their characteristics,
+Facial recognition: Identifies people based on their characteristics.

-- Facial detection finds individual faces, without individual identification
+Facial detection: Finds individual faces, without individual identification.

 Both facial recognition and facial detection use object detection frameworks to classify and locate objects in a visual field.
 Facial detection would take image input of some kind, check for the person or face class of objects and locate them in the frame.
 Additionally, facial recognition would pick out eyes, mouths, and various other features to compare to a known dataset.